Am I More Pointwise or Pairwise? Revealing Position Bias in Rubric-Based LLM-as-a-Judge: Introduction

 In this paper, we focus on the rubric-based LLM-as-a-Judge setting.
 Since there is only a single text to be evaluated, there should be no position bias in the classical sense.
 However, the rubric-based LLM-as-a-Judge can be viewed as a multiple-choice selection problem: given a text for evaluation, the LLM must choose the rubric option that aligns most with the text.
 Unlike the pair-wise setting, positional bias in rubric-based evaluation is less salient, because score selections are inherently imbalanced and dominated by the underlying score distribution, making positional effects harder to observe directly.
+Additionally, if we put all the rubrics together (the fourth paradigm), although the multiple-choice situation disappears, would the order of the different aspects affect the final output?

-In our work, inspired by position bias observed in pair-wise evaluation, we propose balanced permutation to disentangle the influence of score values from positional choice preferences in rubric-based LLM-as-a-Judge.
-By ensuring that each score is evenly distributed across different positions over multiple evaluations, our method enables us to uncover position bias in rubric-based evaluations.~\autoref{fig:pteaser} illustrates how aggregating model choices across balanced rubric permutations reveals systematic positional preference.
+In our work, inspired by position bias observed in pair-wise evaluation, we propose a balanced permutation way to disentangle the influence of score values from positional choice preferences in rubric-based LLM-as-a-Judge.
+By ensuring that each score is evenly distributed across different positions over multiple evaluations, our method enables us to uncover position bias in rubric-based evaluations.~\Cref{fig:pteaser} illustrates how aggregating model choices across balanced rubric permutations reveals systematic positional preference.
+While debiasing does not always improve correlation with human scores, the ordering effect is practically consequential: it changes downstream rankings and top-1 selections even when average score correlations remain similar.

-Our contributions are summarized as follows: \begin{itemize} \item We identify bias in how LLMs handle rubrics: models tend to prefer options appearing at the beginning or the end of the list. \item We show that balanced permutation can also be used to calibrate the correlation between LLM-generated scores and human judgments.
-This method can serve as an alternative to conducting multiple evaluation runs. \item We propose a human-annotation-free method for selecting rubric orderings: by performing a small number of probing evaluations to estimate a model’s score–position preferences, we define a Bias Cost to quantify the positional deviation of a rubric ordering, and then select a more reliable ordering from candidate permutations. \end{itemize}